NuGet/docs.microsoft.com-nuget/docs/consume-packages/includes/restore-nuget-exe-cli.md

 The `restore` command uses a solution file or a *package.config* file in the specified project path.

-For example, to restore all packages for MySolution in the current directory, run:
+For example, to restore all packages for *MySolution.sln* in the current directory, run:

 ```cli
 nuget restore MySolution.sln